roelofjan-elsinga/aloia-cms-publish/README.md

 # Flat File CMS Auto Publishing

-This package contains a drop-in CMS that uses files to store its contents.
+This package is a publishing plugin for roelofjan-elsinga/flat-file-cms.

 ## Installation